 Therefore, superannuation guarantee will need to be paid on the gross bonus you pay your employees.

 This means that you may have to alter the total bonus you pay to your employees, to ensure that they receive a net amount for their bonus.

 As you can see the payment of bonuses is more complex then it appears on the surface.
-It is important to consult with your Crowe Horwath accountant or tax advisor to ensure the best outcome for both your business and your employees.
+It is important to consult with your Findex accountant or tax adviser to ensure the best outcome for both your business and your employees.